 The past year has been a momentous one for women.
 Following the global #MeToo movement, there have been many moments of progress.
 A record number of women won U.S. congressional seats.
-Ethiopia elected its first female prime minister along with a new cabinet that is half female.
+Ethiopia elected its first female president along with a new cabinet that is half female.
 Countries like Iceland continue to demonstrate an effective gender-balanced government and wage equality.
 India experienced the single biggest public demonstration of gender equality—with nearly five million women and men protesting the ban of women of menstruating age entering a sacred Hindu temple along the country’s western coast.

 Despite this progress, there is still a huge gender gap across economic and political participation, notably the investment gap.
 According to 2018 research from Boston Consulting Group and MassChallenge, when U.S. women business owners pitch their startups to early-stage investors, they receive, on average, $1 million less in funding than men.
 And according to Crunchbase, since 2012, the percentage of women-founded venture-backed companies globally has stayed stagnant at 17 percent.